je-sidestuff/AI-sandboxing/discussion/SlopspaceAdventures.md

 - It needs to know when an execution has been finished (keep this in synchronous blocks locked by state)
   - Needs to know when an execution worked (is this just in the success or failure of the resource, or is the completion of an attempt always success? probably latter)
   - Needs to re-execute at the right time when executions fail
-- Needs to put its state into a ledger so it can be viewed/state-retrieved
+- Needs to put its state into a ledger so it can be viewed/state-retrieved (How does the ledger work?)
+  - Records IDs and timestamps in a latching way for work completed
+  - Idempotent
+  - Contains metadata, no work output
+  - (Do we need timeouts?)
+  - (Do we want to state start and completion times?)
+  - We want to reflect everything needed for importing an ongoing assignment in the ledger
+  - (Will we use a file and/or github file resource?)
 - Needs to see input from the interaction surface
   - (Do we reflect on other interaction surfaces?
 Assume yes, like read-replicas)
 - Needs to know when approved
+- Needs to know when rejected

 - Don't need revise/retry but when we do...
   - We need to keep track of when something has been 'tried' (unambiguously) so that it can be 'retried'/'revised'